j2jensen/CallMeMaybe/Readme.md

     // `HasValue` will simply tell you whether there is a value in the `Maybe`. bool isLucky4 = HowLuckyIs(number).HasValue;

 Notice that `Select` and `Single` behave just they way any LINQ user would expect them to.
+The same is true of several other LINQ operators, which makes `Maybe` work very smoothly in LINQ syntax:

+    var luckyNumbers =
+        from n in Enumerable.Range(1, 20)
+        from s in HowLuckyIs(n)
+        where s.Contains("lucky")
+        select new {number = n, howLucky = s};

+Now let's look at the `HowLuckyIs` method again.
+It was easy enough to rely on implicit casting, but what if we want to be more explicit, and avoid using a `null`?

     public Maybe<string> HowLuckyIs(int number)
     {
-        if (number == 13)
-        {
-            return Maybe.From("So lucky.");
-        }
-        return Maybe.Not;
-    }

-Then consumers of your code cannot use the result without recognizing that it may not be there:

-This makes it impossible

-So how do we use the result?
-Well, what do you want to have happen if there is no result?
-You could go with a traditional, imperative approach.

-    var luckyOne = HowLuckyIs(1);
-    if (luckyOne.HasValue)
-    {
-        // Since Maybe<> implements IEnumerable<>, LINQ methods like .Single()
-        // work exactly how you'd expect them to.
-        Console.WriteLine("One is " + luckyOne.Single());
-    }
-    else
-    {
-        Console.WriteLine("One is not lucky.");
-    }

-But that looks awful!
-Let's try something a little more functional:

-    // `Else()` will return the given value if the Maybe has no value.
-    Console.WriteLine("One is " + HowLuckyIs(1).Else("not lucky."));

-So with a few built-in utility methods, you can very easily handle the "not there" case.
-Now let's look at the `HowLuckyIs` method again, and see if we can't simplify it further.

-For one thing, values get implicitly cast to their `Maybe<>` equivalents, and `null` is automatically treated the same as `Maybe.Not<>()`, so you *could* do this:

-    public Maybe<string> HowLuckyIs2(int number)
-    {
         return number == 13 ?
-"So lucky." : null;
+Maybe.From("So lucky.") : Maybe<string>.Not;
     }

-But we don't like `null`s, remember?
+But that's way too verbose.
 Let's try this instead:

     public Maybe<string> HowLuckyIs3(int number)
     {